-Viola Vogel is a Professor and Deputy Chair of the Department of Health Science and Technology heading the Laboratory of Applied Mechanobiology at the ETH Zürich, Switzerland.
+Viola Vogel is a Professor and Chair of the Department of Health Science and Technology heading the Laboratory of Applied Mechanobiology at the ETH Zürich, Switzerland.

 More info there